MC-LAG redundant connection

 The cost of the MC-LAG redundant connection depends on the selected connection speed.

-You can see the price in the configurator on the site or when selecting server components in control panels.
+You can see the price in the configurator on the site or when selecting server components in control panel.

 Customize MC-LAG